alxmglk/marvels-of-type-providers/slides/index.md

         CommandType = CommandType.StoredProcedure)
     cmd.Parameters.AddWithValue("@tsql", commandText)
     ```
-* it's an erased type provider so under the hood we have only ADO.NET classes along with a few custom wrappers
+* it's an erasing type provider so under the hood we have only ADO.NET classes along with a few custom wrappers

 ***
 ## Swagger Provider